Saturday, June 6, 2015

 According to Hubbard’s autobiography, his “fortunes began to wane.”
 He managed to stay on in the Washington Square house until 1866 where he had “resided twenty-nine years—twenty-five years in great prosperity.”

-By the 1870s the family of John Jay moved into the house.
-A grandson of John Jay, President of the First Congress and first Chief Justice; Jay had been appointed Minister to Austria in 1869.
-An ardent and early abolitionist, he had became a manager of the New-York Young Men’s Anti-Slavery Society in 1834, two years before graduating from Columbia College in 1836.
+By the 1870s, the family of John Jay moved into the house.
+A grandson of John Jay, president of the First Congress and first Chief Justice; Jay had been appointed Minister to Austria in 1869.
+An ardent and early abolitionist, he had became a manager of the New-York Young Men’s Anti-Slavery Society in 1834, two years before graduating from Columbia College.
 He argued several slavery cases and during the Civil War frequently advised Abraham Lincoln and his cabinet.

 John Jay II -- Massachusetts Historical Society Photo Archives.

-On February 28, 1878 Jay’s wife hosted the first meeting of the Thursday Evening Club.
+On February 28, 1878, Jay’s wife, the former Eleanor Kingland Field, hosted the first meeting of the Thursday Evening Club.
 Its first president, she intended the social club to “maintain its standard, and to make it increasingly a centre of intellectual intercourse and recreation, by resisting every tendency to ostentation or extravagance in its entertainments and by welcoming to its fellowship those whose credentials are to be found in cultivated tastes and literary or artistic accomplishments.”

 The dues were set a $2 and membership limited to 160.
-Meetings were to be held on the first and third Thursday of each month; beginning in December and ending in April “with no meetings during the Lenton season.”
+Meetings were to be held on the first and third Thursday of each month, beginning in December and ending in April, “with no meetings during the Lenten season.”

-Mrs. Jay and her co-founders were specific in how the meetings would run.
+Eleanor and her co-founders were specific in how the meetings would be run.
 They would start “precisely 8:30 o’clock.”
 All addresses and entertainments were to “begin punctually at 9 o’clock and last no more than forty-five minutes.”
 The hostess at whose home the meeting was held was responsible for providing the entertainment.
-“Refreshments at the meetings of the club are to be very simple, and the wines limited to claret, hock, sherry, and punch.
-The light refreshments may be placed on a buffet or passed around on waiters, but no regular supper tables shall be set and no champagne shall be allowed.”

-For the first meeting, Mrs. Jay arranged for Bishop Potter to address the women.
+For the first meeting, Eleanor arranged for Bishop Potter to address the women.
 He chose “Clubs” as his topic.
-Mrs. John Jay had succeeded in forming one of the first women’s clubs in New York and admittance to the exclusive Thursday Evening Club was highly coveted.
+Eleanor Jay had succeeded in forming one of the first women’s clubs in New York and admittance to the exclusive Thursday Evening Club was highly coveted.

-Mrs. Jay took an afternoon drive up Fifth Avenue each day.
-As The Times later pointed out, such an outing was then “a part of the day’s fashionable program.”
-The newspaper said “A commanding figure always, her bonnet and coiffure strictly Victorian, she sat erect in her somewhat outmoded high C-spring barouche, drawn by high-stepping horses, with coachman and footman in cockaded liveries.”
+Eleanor took an afternoon drive up Fifth Avenue each day.
+As The New York Times later pointed out, such an outing was then “a part of the day’s fashionable program.”
+The newspaper said, “A commanding figure always, her bonnet and coiffure strictly Victorian, she sat erect in her somewhat outmoded high C-spring barouche, drawn by high-stepping horses, with coachman and footman in cockaded liveries.”

-John Jay’s public celebrity and his wife’s social status notwithstanding, the Washington Square house would be just as socially important in the 1880s when Mrs. John W. Minturn, the former Louisa Aspinwall, moved in.
+John Jay’s public celebrity and his wife’s social status notwithstanding, the Washington Square house would be just as socially important in the 1880s when Louisa Aspinwall Minturn moved in.
+Recently widowed, her husband, shipping mogul John W. Minturn, had shockingly committed suicide in his office in 1881.
 When Louisa altered the house, she expectedly turned to architects Renwick & Aspinwall to handle the project.

 Fabulously wealthy, Louisa Minturn’s dances and receptions were glittering affairs.
 The Evening World mentioned on December 19, 1887 that Mrs. Minturn’s dance that evening “will start the festivities of the week’s gaieties.”

-Among the happiest events in the house was the wedding reception on April 14, 1894 following the marriage of Katherine M. Minturn to Edward A. Le Roy, Jr. in the nearby Church of the Ascension.
+Among the happiest events in the house was a wedding reception on April 14, 1894, following the marriage of Katherine M. Minturn to Edward A. Le Roy, Jr. in the nearby Church of the Ascension.
 The New York Times noted that the ceremony was “attended by a large number of fashionable people.”

 The following year Louisa turned her attention to an admirable cause—the erection of a new hospital for contagious diseases.
 She donated $25,000 to start the building fund and, according to The Sun on May 2, 1895, “is devoting all her energies toward the completion of her scheme.”
 The project would result in the construction of The Louisa Minturn Hospital.